 A friend of mine will shortly set out on an amazing adventure – to climb Mount Kilimanjaro – to help raise funds for the charity Scottish Spina Bifida.
 I really admire him for that.
 It will take courage, strength and endurance.
-You can sponsor him if you would like to give him a wee bit more encouragement.

 But I ask myself why he doesn’t just walk round it.
 After all, when we face problems in our lives, some of them look like mountains, and that’s often the easiest thing to do, isn’t it – walk round them?
 Sometimes we don’t even do that – we just stand there and look at them.
 They are huge!
 I’ll never get over it!
 Scientists say that Mount Everest is getting higher all the time.
 As we just stand and look at our problems, they get bigger too.
 Sometimes we can’t even see the top.

 I found a new teacher this week.
 He is 28 years old by normal reckoning but as I write this he is only 48 hours old.
 On Tuesday morning he was in a really bad way, coming out of the wrong side of his addiction, his life in tatters.
 On Tuesday night he accepted Jesus into his life and was born again!
 A new life had begun and more or less immediately the effect of the alcohol started to disappear.
 Hope came back in his fairly bleary eyes, which had shed so many tears as he asked Christ for forgiveness.
 A small smile appeared for a second.
 Yesterday the improvement continued, and today he looked great, and was getting better inside by the minute.